mrowazet/RfidPlayer/README.txt

 Some configuration details can be set based on your preferences, see file Config.hpp Here you can change Arduino PINs setting or small things like buzzer frequency.

+Note: Some PINs numbers should not be changed so do not do that if you are not completely sure what you are doing

 -----------------
 How to start:
 -----------------